-Net cash provided by operating activities was \$11.8 million during the three months ended April 4, 2009, compared to net cash provided of \$23.6 million during the three months ended April 4, 2009 reflect our net income of \$0.7 million, adjustments of \$18.5 million for depreciation, amortization, deferred income taxes, and stock compensation, and a net cash outflow of \$7.4 million due to changes in our operating assets and liabilities.
+Net cash provided by operating activities was \$11.8 million during the three months ended April 4, 2009, compared to net cash provided of \$23.6 million during the three months ended April 5, 2008.
+Operating cash flows during the three months ended April 4, 2009 reflect our net income of \$0.7 million, adjustments of \$18.5 million for depreciation, amortization, deferred income taxes, and stock compensation, and a net cash outflow of \$7.4 million due to changes in our operating assets and liabilities.